-Medical Facilities of America is dedicated to our students’ success and wants to highlight students for their efforts.
-MFA has selected Emily Maxwell as the Student of the Month for August.
+Medical Facilities of America (MFA) is dedicated to our students’ success and wants to highlight students for their efforts.
+The MFA Student Standout for the month of November is Denise Martin.

 What sparked your interest in physical therapy?

 My interest in physical therapy was sparked after volunteering at the In-Patient Spinal Cord Injury floor at MCV Hospital.
 I got to see how physical therapy largely impacted the patients’ quality of life and I wanted to be part of that process.

 What’s the most exciting part of the DPT program?

 The most exciting part of the DPT program is the hands-on training and assessments.
 I enjoy learning all the material in Clinical Practice and working with my team to solve case-studies and how to effectively evaluate and diagnose patients!